lauriszz123/HyperChip-8/README.md

 # HyperChip-8

 HyperChip-8 is a modified Chip-8 Interpreter, Assembler and a Compiler.

-It's purpose is to emulated Chip-8 as a Computer and not a game console.
+It's purpose is to emulated Chip-8 as a *Computer* and not a *Game Console*.
 For this reason, some of the games from Chip-8 do not work.
-The main difference is that registers: PC, SP, I are stored in V registers.
+The main difference is that registers: _Program Counter_, _Stack Pointer_ and _(I)_ are stored in V registers.
+For this reason games that use VA - VF Registers crash or run infinitely, until RAM end.

 ## Getting Started